• Skip to primary navigation

 Stovetop

-• In a large soup pot, saute onions and garlic until translucent
+• In a large soup pot, saute the onions and garlic until translucent.

-• Bring to a boil and stir, then reduce heat to simmer, and simmer uncovered for 1 hour, stirring occasionally.
+• Bring the pot ingredients to a boil and stir, then reduce heat to simmer and simmer uncovered for 1 hour, stirring occasionally.

 Instant Pot